vanu98/Calorie_Tracker/README.md

 # Calorie_Tracker
-Python based calorie tracker based on various diets
+Python based calorie tracker based on various diets.
+SqLite3 is used as database manager

 ## #100daysofcode

 ## Day - 17